 Determining Your Eligibility

 New businesses will often face resistance when they seek financing.
-It’s important to realize that this is completely normal.
-In addition, facing one, two or even many rejections doesn’t mean it’s time to give up.
-A business owner may need to apply for loans at multiple locations before getting a “yes.”
-Sometimes it’s merely a matter of getting the word out about your great concept.
+It's important to realize that this is completely normal; facing rejections doesn't mean it's time to give up.
+A business owner may need to apply for loans at multiple locations before getting a "yes."
+Sometimes it's merely a matter of getting the word out about your great concept.

 "If you have a unique and profitable idea, you may find that the money you are seeking may actually find you," says Alan Guinn, managing director and CEO of The Guinn Consultancy Group, Inc. based in Bristol, Tenn.
 "I know that's counterproductive to all the business school courses you took, or all the advice you've received from your accountant or attorney.
 But great financing seeks great ideas.
 New ideas.
 Something new, different and exceptional.
 If you have that idea and if you have the ability to generate a business like that, you'll find someone to marry you with the money you need...or they'll find you."

 When you do approach a lender or investor for money, they'll often look for several things before agreeing to hand over money.
 Those include: